What is a multi-passionate person?

 This is what is holding you back as a multi-passionate…

-Society nowadays is built for and around specialists, people who specialize in one field/skill and build a career around it.
+Society is primarily built for and around specialists: individuals who specialize in one field/skill and build a career around it (although this is changing rapidly).

-It all started with industrialization and the need for optimization processes by giving each worker one specific task.
-Back then, this seemed like a great innovation, but now, in modern times, it has been shown to be a major cause of anxiety, depression, and the feeling of not being able to contribute fully.
+It all started with industrialization and the need for optimized processes, which involved assigning each worker a specific task.
+Back then, this seemed like a great innovation, but now, in modern times, it is a major cause of anxiety, depression, and the feeling of not being able to contribute fully (Spector, 2002).
 It’s fair to say that mental well-being and the personal sense of purpose may not have been at the forefront of many companies.

 How to embrace your multi-passionate and multipotentialite nature.
 And be the multi-potentiality you want to be.